 Good Morning, New Orleans!

-Happy Friday!
-The forecast for your holiday last week was extremely warm as temperatures reached 70s, but we weren’t breaking any records.
+Happy Thursday!
+The forecast for your holiday was extremely warm as temperatures reached 70s, but we weren’t breaking any records.
 The warmest Christmas on record was still 2015’s with a high forecast of 82 degrees at New Orleans International Airport.
-We broke another record yesterday and continue flirting with records through New Year’s Eve!
+We continue flirting with records through New Year’s Eve!

-Tonight, anticipate 60s or 70s on both sides of Lake Pontchartrain, and rain chances remain low.
+Tonight, anticipate 60s on both sides of Lake Pontchartrain, and rain chances remain low.

 Temperatures will reach the upper 70s or 80s all week.
-The Storm Prediction Center is issuing a level 1 out of 5 Marginal Risk for severe weather tomorrow east as a few localized heavy downpours may be accompanied by gusty winds or hail.
-This is out ahead of yet another cold front on its way to town for New Year’s Day.
+The Storm Prediction Center is issuing a level 1 out of 5 Marginal Risk for severe weather today east as a few localized heavy downpours may be accompanied by gusty winds or hail.

 New Year’s Eve looks warm and mild as rain chances remain around 30% and temperatures reach mid-70s.